Sahara India Pariwar investor fraud case: Details

 Reports also suggested that between the time that SEBI first initiated the inquiry four years ago and Roy's eventual detention and it is to note that till today there is not a single charge against him, there has not been a single instance of an investor in either of the two Sahara firms under watch actually filing a police complaint or going to court.
 While Sahara has been asked to refund the money to a special Sebi account under a Supreme Court-monitored repayment process, the group has been saying it has already refunded more than 98 per cent of the amount directly to investors and the proof for the same have been given to Sebi.

-The case itself comprises big numbers such as collection of over Rs 24,000 crore from three crore individuals, while once in 2013 Sahara sent 127 trucks containing 31,669 cartons full of over three crore application forms and two crore redemption vouchers to Sebi office.
+The case itself comprises big numbers such as collection of over Rs.
+24,000 crore from three crore individuals, while once in 2013 Sahara sent 127 trucks containing 31,669 cartons full of over three crore application forms and two crore redemption vouchers to Sebi office.
 Apparently, this had resulted into a huge traffic jam on outskirts of Mumbai, where the regulator is headquartered.
 SEBI on the other hand because the trucks reached after office hours SEBI rejected the second batch of files, which as per Sahara contained 25% of the investor information.

-It is also been reported that Sahara has paid Rs 725.97 crore as TDS (tax deducted at source) to the Income Tax Departments on the interest which along with investment was repaid to 95 percent of the investors, between 2009–10 and 2012–13.
+It is also been reported that Sahara has paid Rs.
+725.97 crore as TDS (tax deducted at source) to the Income Tax Departments on the interest which along with investment was repaid to 95 percent of the investors, between 2009–10 and 2012–13.
 The income tax authorities had found that the beneficiary investors were existent and accordingly confirmed the repayments made in those particular years.
 One of Sahara's arguments in the apex court revolves around the fact that if one government body has found investors, why can't the other.
-Sahara Chairman Subrata Roy did a massive fraud stealing money from the poor people and using it to grow his empire.
-As of now crores of poor people are suffering as Sahara hasn't returned their money.

 The group stated that SEBI will be directed to start the verification of the documents of Sahara's investors, which are already provided to them by Sahara India Pariwar.
-Despite the double payment for single liability, Sahara India has been continuously depositing money of around Rs 22,500 crore (including interest earned) in Sahara-Sebi account.
+Despite the double payment for single liability, Sahara India has been continuously depositing money of around Rs.
+22,500 crore (including interest earned) in Sahara-Sebi account.